-“Slum dogs can become millionaires only in the movies,” laments Dhaka-based photographer K.M.
-Asad of the current state of the city he calls home.
-For Losing Childhood, Asad tells the story of Dhaka’s overpopulation through the eyes of its children, whose playgrounds, gardens, and open lawns have been all but snuffed out by the astronomical influx of people into the capital.
+In Losing Childhood, the Dhaka-based photographer K.M.
+Asad tells the story of the city’s overpopulation through the eyes of its children, whose playgrounds, gardens, and open lawns have been all but been snuffed out by the astronomical influx of people into the capital.

 All images © K.M.
 Asad